 However, we also take responsibility for social initiatives.
-For example, we sponsor the cross-industry network “Connect Women” for women in management positions and support the Green Tec Award, one of the most important environmental prizes in Europe.
+For example, we sponsor the cross-industry network “Connect Women” for women in management positions.

 We help where we can help.Klaus Dittrich, Chairman and CEO Messe München

 Messe München generates purchasing power, taxes and jobs—not just in Munich, but throughout Germany.
 This is confirmed by a survey of Ifo (Institute for Economic Research) on the economic impact of Messe München's activities.
 Our trade show guests from all over the world ensure high purchasing power and a high tax revenue.